 Crackdown Eases, Talks Collapse

 Having spent Tuesday evening and Wednesday forcefully demonstrating that they could control the streets, after being out-maneuvered Tuesday morning, police on Thursday, December 2, shifted tactics.
-Even though demonstrations, including some peaceful civil disobedience, continued for the next two days, officers essentially abandoned the use of chemical irritants and "less lethal munitions" and, after Wednesday's mass arrests, made very few additional WTO-related arrests.
+Even though demonstrations, including some peaceful civil disobedience, continued for the next two days, officers essentially abandoned the use of rubber bullets, tear gas, and the rest of what they called "less lethal munitions" ("...
+After Action Report").
+Additionally, after Wednesday's mass arrests, they made very few additional WTO-related arrests.